BS, Southern Adventist University

 PhD, University of Texas at Austin

 Gary Burdick is professor of physics.
-He joined the physics faculty in 1999 and was appointed Assistant Dean for Graduate Programs in the College of Arts and Sciences in 2007 and became the Associate Dean for Research and Creative Scholarship in 2010.
+He joined the physics faculty in 1999 and was the Assistant Dean for Graduate Programs in the College of Arts and Sciences from 2007 to 2018.
+Burdick became the Associate Dean for Research and Creative Scholarship in 2010 and then the Dean of Research in 2016.

 Born in St. Joseph, Michigan, Burdick graduated from Southern Adventist University in 1985 with a bachelor of science in physics and mathematics.
 In 1991, he received his doctorate in physics from the University of Texas at Austin.
 His doctoral dissertation is entitled: Third Order Contributions to Spin-Forbidden Rare Earth Optical Transition Intensities.